-I felt pity with him seeing the spectacle that my class was so uneasy with the foul smell and he is unwanted.
+I felt pity for him seeing the spectacle that my class was so uneasy with the foul smell and he is unwanted.
 I had also a share of experience of his smelly otorrhea, that I myself was offensively affected with the unpleasant smell when I got hold of his pencils, Michelle admitted.

-After that experience I see to it that whenever I hold his pencil I made sure that it is clean.
+After that experience, I see to it that whenever I hold his pencil I made sure that it is clean.

 Doing laundry on his clothes had almost made me her nanny.

-The scene made me to conclude that Manuel is no more an island as he is already accepted by his classmates as their friend and peer.
+The scene made me conclude that Manuel is no more an island as he is already accepted by his classmates as their friend and peer.

 His acute Otitis media was cured that school year.

-Truly motivation, creativity and freedom are powerful educational tools to inspire children to positive and functional attitudes.
+Truly motivation, creativity, and freedom are powerful educational tools to inspire children to positive and functional attitudes.

 The fragile physical condition of the boy has turned from bad into worse after an injurious fall occurred on March 2014.
 The accidental fall has made his left thigh swollen as big as a human head and he was brought to Salvador R. Encinas District Hospital in Gubat.